-Something that greatly benefits this headphone in particular is burn in time.
-Some believe in it, some don’t, but after about 100 hours they may sound like a totally new headphone to you (in the best way possible).
+Something that greatly benefits this headphone, in particular, is burn-in time.
+Some believe in it, some don’t, but after about 100 hours they may sound like totally new headphones to you (in the best way possible).
 They really open up and the clarity becomes crystal clear.
 A big plus with these is sound isolation.
-While not 100% noise canceling, they still do an exceptional job of keeping sound out, while also making it so you can’t hear much going on around you.
+While not 100% noise-canceling, they still do an exceptional job of keeping sound out, while also making it so you can’t hear much going on around you.

-They are a mostly neutral headphone with a touch of warmth.
+They are mostly neutral headphones with a touch of warmth.

 - Mid-range.
 This is probably the 380’s strongest attribute.
 The mids are slightly forward, which gives the sound a nice added energy to vocals and acoustics.

 - Pretty flat and Neutral.
-These are pretty honest cans, which come in handy mixing in studio.
-They do have a touch of warmth, and are less neutral than the HD 280’s.
+These are pretty honest cans, which come in handy mixing in the studio.
+They do have a touch of warmth and are less neutral than the HD 280s.